-Generally, geoTIFF files containing RGB/RGBA or elevation data contain a header which describe the coordinate system which the file content data is georeferenced in.
-For many files that are in a local or arbitrarily defined coordinate system, however; the geoTIFF header does not contain the complete coordinate system definition — and may only contain a string such as "LOCAL CS".
+Generally, geoTIFF files containing RGB/RGBA or elevation data contain a header describing the coordinate system which the file content data is georeferenced in.
+For many files in a local or arbitrarily defined coordinate system, however, the geoTIFF header does not contain the complete coordinate system definition—and may only contain a string such as "LOCAL CS."
 Therefore we require a supplementary definition in order to correctly process these files.

 Note that this option will not be shown if the selected Site does not have a local calibration.

 Ticking this option tells us that we should use the Site coordinate system definition (local calibration) instead of the TIFF file's header, which is likely to define only the system's underlying projection (without the affine/geoid adjustments in x, y, and z).

 How to know that your file is in a local system